barabo/hilbert/index.md

 ![image](https://user-images.githubusercontent.com/4342684/132954549-9ecd32cc-4c4c-49ce-88e3-045dc9d6f23b.png)

-A Hilbert curve is a fractal pattern that approximates a plane, or fills a space.
+A Hilbert curve is a fractal pattern that approximates a plane, or [fills a space](https://en.wikipedia.org/wiki/Space-filling_curve).

 ## Hilbert Coffee Table

 This all started because I wanted to make my own coffee table.
-My plan was to use small ceramic tiles as the top, and to create a pattern of my own design.
-I wrote a simple little script to generate a mirrored Hilbert curve in tiles, which I could customize for different colors of tiles and grout.
+My plan was to use small ceramic tiles as the top surface, and to create a pattern of my own design.
+I wrote a simple little script to generate a mirrored Hilbert curve in tiles, which I could customize for different tile colors and grout color.

+I experimented with different levels of fractal depth, as seen below.

 ### n=1
 ![hilbert_1](https://user-images.githubusercontent.com/4342684/132954983-c3240838-2346-4526-a51a-fea774321633.png)